Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 ```diff
 + New input variable added
 ```
-`ligand_forcefield` Define the force field used to build Amber topology for small molecules or Glycams.
-Make sure this force field is the same as the one used in Gromacs or the Glycam force field selected is compatible with selected protein force field (Default = 1).
+`ligand_forcefield` Define the force field used to build Amber topology for small molecules or glycams.
+Make sure this force field is the same as the one used for Gromacs (Default = 1).
 Allowed values are:
 * 1: gaff
 * 2: gaff2
 * 3: GLYCAM_06j-1    (Compatible with amber12SB and later)